-This healthy rice pudding recipe is the perfect, lightened up version of the creamy rice pudding recipe you grew up loving.
-It’s vegan, gluten-free, and refined sugar free and is hands down the perfect hearty dessert!
+This healthy rice pudding recipe is a perfect, lightened-up version of the creamy rice pudding recipe you grew up loving.
+It’s vegan, gluten-free, and refined sugar-free and is hands down the perfect hearty dessert!

 Healthy Rice Pudding

 So many of you have requested a lightened up rice pudding recipe, and we worked hard to make it just perfect for you!
 I didn’t grow up eating rice pudding but while we were testing this recipe, I quickly fell in love with the hearty yet delicate, sweetened-just-right dessert.